maldorne/awesome-muds/readme.md

 ### Journals and ezines

 - [Journal of MUD Research / Journal of Virtual Environments](https://www.hayseed.net/MOO/JOVE/pastIssues.html) — Peer-reviewed academic journal, published 1996-2002.
 Only a few issues were produced; the first issue is archived at Brandeis/hayseed.net.
-- [Imaginary Realities](http://journal.imaginary-realities.com/) — MUD development ezine (1998-2001), 233 articles on design, coding, and administration.
-Also mirrored at [Grim Wheel](https://www.grimwheel.com/imaginary/).
+- [Imaginary Realities](https://www.grimwheel.com/imaginary/) — MUD development ezine (1998-2001), over 200 articles on design, coding, and administration.
+The original site is defunct; [Grim Wheel](https://www.grimwheel.com/) preserves the archives and links to other backups.
+- [MUD-Dev](https://www.grimwheel.com/muddev/) — Mailing list for MUD developers and administrators (1996-2006).
+Discussed design, implementation, and community management.
+Archives preserved at [Grim Wheel](https://www.grimwheel.com/muddev/) with mirrors and searchable copies.